 defined as

-All vectors orthogonal to the ones above belong to zero eigenvalue.
-These include vectors having a form similar to that of $\ket{v_{ij}},$ but with a subtraction sign instead of the addition sign, given as
+All vectors orthogonal to the ones above belong to the zero eigenvalue.
+These include vectors having a form like that of $\ket{v_{ij}}$ but with a subtraction sign instead of the addition sign, given as